User level (creating/editing): Site Owner; Site Administrator

-Once you have created your template, it is recommended that you re-enter the edit mode (Manage Content > Templates screen > 'Edit' button next to the template description field) and add a description and guidance notes (in the 'Template' tab) for content editors who will use the template.
-We realise it is not the most user-friendly action, to create the template, then re-enter the edit mode to add guidance notes, and we have an item in our team's backlog to move the description and guidance text fields to the initial template editing screens to improve the user experience of setting up templates.
+Once you have created your template, it is recommended that you re-enter the edit mode (Manage Content > Templates > 'Edit' button next to the template description field) and add a description and guidance notes (in the 'Template' tab) for content editors who will use the template.

 Template usage and editing (according to user role)

 All user roles can use templates to create pages (Site Authors can only make content using templates).
-Information about which users can create and edit templates is in the 'User roles' section of the https://oxfordmosaic.web.ox.ac.uk/documentation/users page.
+Information about which users can create and edit templates is in the 'User roles' section of the Users documentation page.

-Site owners and administrators editing pages created from templates can opt to 'break out' of the template (in the page's edit mode).
-Once this is done, the page can be edited just like any page created from scratch.
+Site owners and administrators editing pages created from templates can opt to 'break out' of the template.
+To do this, click the “Enable Full Content Editing” button in the page’s edit mode:

 Limitations of templates